 make small grants available in order to finance direct actions that lead to change in policy and practice.
 This is especially the case for those ecosystems and its living organisms that are threatened or under pressure outside the Netherlands;

 promote knowledge into the causes of threats and pressures on nature, in order to generate concrete actions that halt, counteract or mitigate these causes;

 influence and collaborate with governmental, non-governmental organisations, communities, individuals, and other relevant stakeholders for the sake of the conservation of nature.

 Currently our main activity is to make small grants available.
-For applications, we refer to the focus and criteria for project proposals.
+For applications, we refer to the page about criteria to apply for a grant.